attack-monkey/flat-code-guide/README.md

 - Reducing mutations
 - Reducing nested logic
 - Reducing the number of returns from functions
-- Organising code into functions and pipes over object oriented hierarchies
+- Organising code into functions and pipes instead of object oriented hierarchies

-... and other neat things.

-Flat is javascript (or even better with typescript), but with some principles, rules, and extensions applied.
+Flat is javascript (or even better with typescript), but with some principles, and rules applied.
 The result is flat, untangled code.

-For the best and safest experience
+**For the best and safest experience:**
 - use Typescript which adds type-safety into your code!
-- :hot_pepper: &nbsp; 🧩 &nbsp; Use **The Prelude**; a small set of utility functions that introduce powerful ways to organise your code and make it even safer.
+- Use **The Prelude**; a small set of utility functions that introduce powerful ways to organise your code and make it even safer.
 Many of Flat's principles don't require this or any other library, but Flat becomes a much richer experience with it.
 Anytime you see a mention to **The Prelude** you'll see a :hot_pepper: &nbsp; at the start of the line.
 If there is a mention to another library, you'll see a 🧩.

-Flat takes an fp over oo approach - so you won't see any classes or even prototype inheritance here.
+Flat takes an fp (functional programming) over oo (object oriented) approach - so you won't see any classes or even prototype inheritance here.
+Instead code is organised into functions and pipes.

-While it takes on fp principles, it doesn't dive anywhere near as deep.
+While Flat takes on fp principles, it doesn't dive anywhere near as deep.
 Flat is primarily concerned with making flat untangled, well organised and safe code.

-So... the principles

-## Principles

 ### Reducing mutations